cowprotocol/cowswap/libs/widget-lib/docs/README.md

-# CowSwap Widget
+# CoW Swap Widget

-Integrate the power of `CowSwap` into your product!
+Integrate the power of `CoW Swap` into your product!
 With the widget, you can create an incredible trading interface.
 Specify the required pair of currencies, customize the look and much more!